 Andante is a 5-story mixed-use development located at 100 N. Farwell Street, in the heart of downtown Eau Claire.
 The project includes 76 residential units, including: furnished studios, one-bedroom units, and two-bedroom units.
-The first floor of the building will include over 8,000 leasable square feet of commercial space.
+The first floor of the building includes over 8,000 leasable square feet of commercial space.

 Merge worked with the City of Eau Claire to refine the building’s relationship with its Southern edge along the Eau Claire River.
 The final building plans include a public riverfront promenade that connects to the public trail system.
 The approximately 200-foot promenade will include micro-retail storefronts, waterfront dining, and public grill space.